w3c/webmention/implementation-reports/aruna.md

 * [ ] The receiver recognizes additional response types, using markup:
  * [ ] Response: __________ using HTML markup: __________
  * (Please add lines like above for additional response types the receiver has implemented)

-Please describe any other ways the Webmention is displayed or used if applicable.

 ### Update Tests (3.2.4)